ztr1995/LeagueOfOrdinaryGentlemanConstitution/README.md

 7. Tim
 - During the offseason trading is still allowed.
 - Trade deadline is the start of the first game in week 12.
 - Draft picks up to 3 years in the future are tradable.
-Currently 2019, 2020, 2021 picks may be traded.
-After the draft 2022 picks will become available to trade.
+Currently 2020, 2021, 2022 picks may be traded.

 <br><br>